philemonnwanne/docker-on-steroids/docs/nerdy-installation.md

 ## Conclusion

 `Disclaimer:` While I have learned a lot about linux, docker and vagrant just trying to make this work, I know I still have a lot to learn.
 I'm just someone who's trying to make things work, plus there's not much help out there for this issue.
 So if I've written anything horribly wrong or extremely misguided here please feel free to leave a comment.
 Also if this has helped you in any way, or if you've encountered this issue before and was able to solve it, I would love to hear how you went about it.
-Also I'll be creating a multi architecture image to support multi platform deployments in the furure so be on the look out.
+Also I'll be creating an image to support multi platform deployments in the future so be on the look out.

 ## Contribute